miholmestech/soc-detection-lab/README.md

 - Lessons learned from lab iteration
 - Architecture decisions made along the way

-This lab is intentionally iterative.
+This lab is always a work in progress.
 As detection needs evolve, the environment evolves with it.

 ---